arezkibouzid/SSMIC/README.md

 This codebase was tested with the following environment configurations.
 The requirements file for installation is available.

-- gcc 11
+- gcc 12 during installation and gcc 11 while executing training and testing.
 - Python 3.11
-- CUDA 12.1 during installation and CUDA 11.6 while executing training and testing.
+- CUDA 12.1

 To set up the environment, follow these steps: